 Sitting through long budget decision meetings may seem a waste of time given the myriad other pressures facing the governor-elect, but many experienced governors report that the learning experience was well worth the effort.
-A keen understanding of the budget also will help the governor decide which aspects of the overall process might be targeted for reform.
+A keen understanding of the budget also will help the governor decide which aspects of the The budget should be more than a tool ... it should be an instrument for creative government for meeting the needs of the people.

+overall process might be targeted for reform.
 One governor, confronted with multiple (10) requests from state agencies dealing with water policy, quickly targeted reforming the state's approach to water policy as a priority.